rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

        </xsl:for-each>
     </ColLabels>

-This section hdefines the column labels.
+This section defines the column labels.
 You can use dynamic column labels based on the value of `STATUS` tag in the XML data file.

     <DataValues>